htkseason/CLM-Tracking/README.md

 # ASM-Tracking
-Using Vision-Model-Lib to implement ASM algorithm which can track facial feature points.
+ASM(Active Shape Model) facial features tracking algorithm implement.
+(Including model training kit)
-Before using this project, you should __include VisionModelLib to classpath first__.
+Before using this project, __VisionModelLib meant to be included to classpath__.
 It can be found in my repositories.

 ----

 __Using Condition__
 --Web camera is required.
---Recommend an appropriate illumination which face should be clear and not has a strong contrast.
+--An appropriate illumination which face should be clear.
 --This is a SINGLE face tracking demo.
 --Do not move rapidly while low fps.
 --Frontal face only. (rotation in about 30 degrees is acceptable)